sivwizinbiznilva/slides/update/slides.md

 ##Experiment (Science)
-- Prove a hypothesis
+- Accept/Reject a hypothesis. i.e. "Ask nature"
+  - Recreate conditions under which an observation can be made
+  - [Replicability is not Reproducibility](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.149.5692) nor is it indicative of reliability
 - Acceptable: Results can only be duplicated in a controlled environment

 ##Test (Engineering)
-- Does the design meet the requirements?
+- Does the design meet the requirements reliably?
   - Two phases: DT and OT